course-details-portlet

 Knowledge, the candidate:

-• Has a good overview of the international museum and exhibition history.
+• has a good overview of the museum and exhibition history, both internationally and in Norway.

-• Has good knowledge about museum ethics with international codes and current discussions.
+• has good knowledge about museum ethics with international and national codes as well as current discussions.

 Skills, the candidate:

-• Has experience in critically using museum ethics in and by means of international codes and current discussions.
+• has experience in critically using museum ethics in and by means of international and national codes as well as current discussions.

-• Has been trained in writing academic presentations and in contributing to qualified discussions about museum ethics and museum and exhibition practices.
+• has been trained in writing academic presentations and in contributing to qualified discussions about museum ethics, museum and exhibition history, and present-day museum and exhibition practices.

-• Has acquired basic demand competence within the museum field.
+• has acquired basic demand competence within the museum sector.

 Learning methods and activities